 Distributors don’t typically take on movies from self-produced directors unless there is assured commercial success or critical acclaim, so many independent filmmakers struggle to recoup any funds spent on their projects as well as have their voices heard in the industry.

 However, with increased digital platforms offering opportunities for submissions like film festivals, as well as VOD (video on demand) alternatives and self-distribution, there are ways for indies to break into the cinematic world without a studio’s backing.
-With creativity and hard work, any filmmaker can get their movie out there in order to make an impact.

 The independent film industry has many obstacles to contend with, not the least of which is time.
 Many filmmakers working in this domain find themselves up against a ticking clock as they try to bring their creative visions to the big screen.